-Working the Compass helps you be your best, not just for yourself, but for those who count on you.
-When everyone is "on compass," Kairos is a home-safe, playful, equitable, inclusive, and loving.
-But when someone is "off compass," it affects everyone around them (imagine a time when your sibling or friend wasn't very nice and you'll know what we mean).
+Working with the Kairos Constellation helps students be their best, not just for themselves, but for those who count on them.
+When everyone is in line with the Kairos constellation, our school is a home-safe, playful, equitable, inclusive, and loving.
+But when someone is out of line with the Kairos constellation, it affects everyone around them.

-We all want and have the capacity to do the right thing (be on compass), but sometimes, we struggle to live up to our highest values.
+We all want and have the capacity to do the right thing, but sometimes, we struggle to live up to our highest values.
 When that happens, the only thing to do is admit it, reflect on it, and make a pledge to do better.
-That doesn't mean you're "bad"-it just means you need to think about how you're going to restore relationships with friends and teachers that you may have damaged.
+Kairos' values deep thinking about how students will restore relationships with friends and teachers that they may have damaged.

-Suppose You...
+Suppose a Student....